-This is the first release of Lark Spectral Lighting for grasshopper to investigate circadian light metrics within a Radiance daylighting workflow.
+This is version 1.0 release of Lark Spectral Lighting for Grasshopper to investigate circadian light metrics within a Radiance daylighting workflow.
 Lark includes tools to interpolate spectral data, build spectral materials, prepare spectral sky definitions and Radiance and DAYSIM methods to evaluate circadian illuminance and luminance.
-Note, Lark does not include electric lighting nor should it be used with scenes that have direct beam light (yet).
+Lark does not include electric lighting nor should it be used with scenes that have direct beam light (yet).

 More information is available at: http://faculty.washington.edu/inanici/Lark/Lark_home_page.html

 Tutorials can be found here: https://www.youtube.com/channel/UC3hiIWgMCPn3JfBO6J9UUfw

 Lark Spectral Lighting is a collaboration of Mehlika Inanici, Ph.D.
 (University of Washington) and ZGF Architects LLP.

 Licensed under the BSD-3-Clause: https://opensource.org/licenses/BSD-3-Clause

 Reference paper: Inanici M., Brennan M., and Clark E. “Spectral Daylighting Simulations: Computing Circadian Light”.